Okarisu/Okarisu/README.md

-My nickname is Okarisu and I am grammar school student from Czech republic, hopefully graduating next year and becoming university student at @cvut FIT.
+My nickname is Okarisu and I am grammar school student from Czech republic, hopefully graduating next year and becoming university student at CVUT FIT.

 I like programming, but for now, I'd consider myself hobbyist, despite I try to improve myself as much as possible.